open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The "offer" method does not need to store all measurements it is given and MAY further sample beyond the `ExemplarFilter`.

+The "offer" method MAY accept a filtered subset of `Attributes` which diverge from the timeseries the reservoir is associated with.
+This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction or in the "collect" method.
+SDK authors are encouraged to benchmark whether this option works best for their implementation.

 The "collect" method MUST return accumulated `Exemplar`s.
 Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded with.
 In other words, Exemplars reported against a metric data point SHOULD have occurred within the start/stop timestamps of that point.
 SDKs are free to decide whether "collect" should also reset internal storage for delta temporal aggregation collection, or use a more optimal implementation.

-`Exemplar`s MUST retain any attributes available in the measurement that are not preserved by aggregation or view configuration.
+`Exemplar`s MUST retain any attributes available in the measurement that are not preserved by aggregation or view configuration for the associated timeseries.
 Specifically, at a minimum, joining together attributes on an `Exemplar` with those available on its associated metric data point should result in the full set of attributes from the original sample measurement.

 The `ExemplarReservoir` SHOULD avoid allocations when sampling exemplars.